NHorward/DataVisualisation/README.md

 Like a lot of people, I use my computer most of the day.
 What if I could create art whilst going about my daily business?

 ### Goal
-The goal is to capture the movements of my mouse on the computer screen, and visualize them in an interesting way.
+The goal is to capture the movements of the mouse on the computer screen, and visualize them in an interesting way.

 ### Properties
 Intent: A.1 Exploratory